 At the moment, I tend to keep books I have read, thinking that I might like to read them again.
 Read a book again?
 Ye Gods!
 Think of a reading a book again as representing a lost opportunity to discover a new book and one might decide that there simply isn’t time.
 Yet re-reading books is one of the great delights, and in some cases it is the only way to really grasp a book at all.
 Think of Ulysses, think of War and Peace — think of any long novel you love, and you might well agree.
 And doesn’t the same go for serious works of non-fiction?

-Round about now I should acknowledge that for many people reading isn’t about completing a reading list or ensuring that they have cultivated a certain knowingness.
+I should acknowledge that for many people reading isn’t about completing a reading list or ensuring that they have cultivated a certain knowingness.
 People who love crime fiction (or romance, or some other genre) might regret the fact that they can’t read it all, but they don’t generally worry about how many books they have read.
 They are reading for pleasure and as long as the pleasure continues, there’s no problem.

 In fact, given the ever-widening gap between book numbers and reading capability, is it sensible in any way to worry about what to read?